9-year-old girl, TV news reporter among 3 killed in Orlando shootings

 At one home, a 9-year-old child and her mother were shot, Mina said, while at another scene nearby, crew members from Spectrum News 13 covering the previous shooting were shot near their vehicle.

-The station said early Thursday that "the reporter who lost his life as Dylan Lyons.
-Spectrum News 13 photographer Jesse Walden was critically injured."
+The station identified the reporter who lost his life as Dylan Lyons, 24.

+"Spectrum News 13 photographer Jesse Walden was critically injured," the station reported.

 Mina and his office weighed in on Twitter: